kneitinger/kneitinger.github.io/tidbits.md

 permalink: /tidbits/
 ---

-a collection of pages that aren't quite tutorials, and aren't quite projects.
-Just little snippets of knowlegde I felt like documenting.
+a collection of pages that aren't quite tutorials and aren't quite
+projects:  just little snippets of knowledge, or miscellaneous posts

 ---